gunjx/cs50-harvardx/README.md

 ## Similarities

-A program that compares similarities across files.
+A program that compares similarities across two files.

 ### Theory